Louis T. Leonowens: Childhood in Siam

 During his time with Mongkut's children, he became close friends with the young princes, notably Mongkut's heir Prince Chulalongkorn who was 2 years older.
-He would also become very friendly with the Samuha Kalahom (Prime-minister of Southern Siam and Chancellor of Military) Chuang Bunnag to the point where when his mother became very-ill, Chuang told Dr. Champell that he would adopt Louis in the event of Anne's death.
+He also became very friendly with the Samuha Kalahom (Prime-minister of Southern Siam and Chancellor of Military) Chuang Bunnag to the point where when his mother became very-ill, Chuang told Dr. Champell that he would adopt Louis in the event of Anne's death.

 In 1865 he began learning Sanskrit and Thai.
 Due to his exposure to numerous French people, particularly with a French woman called Madame Malherbe who spoke little English and called him 'le beau Louis', he also began learning French.
 In 1867, when Louis was 10, he began to mimic his mother's tone and manner.
 However, Anne's health began to decay and she sailed away from the tropics with him.

 Education in Ireland

 In early October 1868, while on a vacation with his mother in England at age 11, Mongkut died and was succeeded by his 15-year-old son Chulalongkorn.
 However, Anna was not invited to return and continue her work in Siam.
 She eventually found work in New York City but sent Louis to the United Kingdom to complete his education.
 Louis was sent to live with his relatives Tom and Avis Wilkinson in Enniscorthy, Ireland which housed boys and girls generally older than Louis, who was 12.
 In Ireland, he attended Kingstown school in Dublin.
 He also began playing the piano, although initially struggling to play 'Annie Laurie'.
 He also had to recover his gold chain after it was stolen by another boy, yet he was generally liked, especially among the girls.
 When he was 14, the Wilkinsons took Louis to the beach where he continued his love for animals that he had since his time in Singapore.
 After he claimed he was falsely accused of breaking a window with three other boys in 1870 and was facing punishment from the school, Louis decided to run away from the school and managed to reach the United States.